kevinkleiman/kOS/README.md

 1. Run `make build`
   - This will set up the docker development environment used for compiling and building our OS

-2. Exec into the development container with `docker exec -u root -ti os-dev-env /bin/bash`
+2. Exec into the development container with `docker exec -u root -ti os-dev-env /bin/bash` **Works with powershell only for some reason??!!**
   - This allows us to start working within our dockerized development environment

 3. From inside the docker container run `make nasm-build` when changes are made to the source code